False pregnancy: Causes and mechanism

 The exact mechanisms behind false pregnancy are not completely understood, but psychological and endocrine components may play a substantial role.
 Women who experience false pregnancy often experience related feelings of stress, fear, anticipation, and general emotional disturbance.
 These strong emotions, along with dysfunctional changes in hormonal regulation, can significantly increase prolactin levels.
 Prolactinemia (high prolactin levels) can lead to many of the symptoms of true pregnancy, such as amenorrhea, galactorrhea, and tender breasts.
 Heightened activity of the central nervous system may contribute to the abdominal distension, sensations of fetal movement, and assumed contraction pains experienced by many women with false pregnancy.

-Endocrine changes observed in pseudocyesis include an increase in dopamine levels, nervous system activity, or dysfunction in the central nervous system.
+Endocrine changes observed in pseudocyesis include a decrease in dopamine levels, increase in nervous system activity, or dysfunction in the central nervous system.
 These changes may be responsible for amenorrhea, galactorrhea, and hyperprolactinemia seen in falsely pregnant women.
 Elevated sympathetic activity has been linked to the increase in abdominal size as well as the apparent feel of fetal movement and contractions.

 How abdominal distension develops is not fully understood and several causes have been proposed.
 A buildup in fat around the abdominal cavity, heavy constipation, habitual lordosis, and other causes may produce the appearance of a distended abdomen, and the resulting swelling can remain for months.
 After women with false pregnancy are placed under anesthesia, or are successfully persuaded that they are not pregnant, the distention promptly disappears, indicating that the proposed mechanisms are supplementary factors behind, but not the ultimate causes of, abdominal swelling.
 Manipulation of abdominal wall muscles, such as the diaphragm, is the most likely contributor to abdominal distention.
 For example, continuously contracting the diaphragm may give the appearance of a distended abdomen while forcing the intestinal units downwards.
 The sensations of fetal movement may also be related to contractions of the abdominal wall due to peristalsis, or movements of the gastrointestinal tract.

 About one in six false pregnancies is potentially influenced by concomitant medical or surgical conditions including gallstones, abdominal tumors, hyperprolactinaemia, constipation, tubal cysts, and esophageal achalasia.

 Psychiatric disorders, such as anxiety or mood disorders, personality disorders, and schizophrenia are common among women with false pregnancy, and may be linked to its development.
 Some women with depression may gain weight due to decreased physical activity and poor eating habits.
 Antipsychotics can induce pregnancy-like symptoms such as amenorrhea, galactorrhea, breast tenderness, and weight gain via raising prolactin levels.